 Experience progress.
 The PHANTOM is a new, completely revolutionary paraglider – with a similar aspect-ratio to the ION and with 99 cells, it combines the safety of the ION series with high-level performance.
 Exceptional directional stability as well as unique precision and simplicity underpin the excellent handling.

 Maximum complexity.
-With 99 cells, 804 needle-eye ribs and 3200 slots in the profiles and diagonal ribs to reduce weight, the PHANTOM could be the most complex and technically elaborate wing ever made.
+With 99 cells, 804 needle-eye ribs and 3200 slots in the profiles and triple tape ribs to reduce weight, the PHANTOM could be the most complex and technically elaborate wing ever made.
 With more than 3000 individual components, it sets a new benchmark in paraglider construction.

 Pleasure without compromise.
 The PHANTOM is mainly constructed using 27 gram sail cloth.
 Combined with the weight-optimised inner construction, the size S wing weighs less than 5 kg.
 Little weight and low aspect ratio result in maximum safety.
 Never before has so much performance been so easy to fly.